Markovian Continuity of the MMSE: Discussion of Existing Results

 by the squeeze theorem:

 However, since requirement~\ref{itm:Yuksel:de-gabled:convergence:X--Y[n+1]--Y[n]} in \thmref{thm:Yuksel:de-gabled:convergence} does not hold for any $n \in \nats$, this theorem cannot be applied for this case.
-The conditions of \thmref{thm:Wu-Verdu:additive-noise} (recall \remref{rem:Wu-Verdu:MMSE(Xn|Yn)=MMSE(N)(Yn)}) do not hold either since the uniform distribution is not continuous at its support boundaries. \end{example}
+The conditions of \thmref{thm:Wu-Verdu:additive-noise} (recall \remref{rem:Wu-Verdu:MMSE(Xn|Yn)=MMSE(N)(Yn)}) do not hold either since the PDF of the uniform distribution is not continuous at the support boundaries. \end{example}

 \begin{remark} Replacing the converging noise sequence $\seq{{N}/{n}}$ with certain other converging uniform noise sequences, e.g., $\seq{{N}/{2^n}}$, may satisfy \eqref{eq:nested-garbling}.
 However, taking the distribution of $N$ to be triangular or arcsine would violate \eqref{eq:nested-garbling}.
 The latter choice also violates the boundedness condition of \thmref{thm:Wu-Verdu:additive-noise}. \end{remark}